 We are here to help – we can offer phone or video consultations wherever possible to reduce unnecessary contact in our practice.
 But if you do need to be seen in person, you will be.

 If you need an appointment our advice is STAY AT HOME – USE THE PHONE.
 Do not come into the practice.

 When you phone Little London:

-2. If you need an appointment, please advise the receptionist if you have any of these symptoms
+Please advise the receptionist if you have any of these symptoms:

 For more information and regular updates on the situation in New Zealand, please refer to the Ministry of Health website: -https://www.health.govt.nz/our-work/diseases-and-conditions/covid-19-novel-coronavirus